-You can get more information about your out-of-pocket limits on page I-6 and on page I-6.
+You can get more information about your out-of-pocket limits see page J-6.

-A medication or supply must be listed on the focus formulary in order to be covered (unless you get a formulary exception from the Plan).
+A medication or supply must be listed on the "focus" formulary in order to be covered (unless you get a formulary exception from the Plan).
 The Plan pays benefits only for the following formulary expenses:

-- FDA-approved medications and supplies which can legally be purchased only with a written prescription from a healthcare provider.
-This includes oral and injectable contraceptives, and drugs mixed to order by a pharmacist, as long as at least one part of the mixed-to-order drug is an FDA-approved prescription drug. - The following diabetic supplies: insulin, diabetic test strips, control solution for glucometers, disposable syringes and needles, and lancet devices. - Prescription and certain over-the-counter preventive healthcare services and supplies (see page I-6), including routine immunizations.
-You must have a prescription for over-the-counter preventive healthcare services and supplies in order for the Fund to pay for these services. - Vitamins. - Hormone therapy as long as the hormones are FDA approved and only available by prescription.
+- FDA-approved prescription drugs which can legally be purchased only with a written prescription from a healthcare provider.
+This includes oral and injectable contraceptives and drugs mixed to order by a pharmacist, as long as at least one part of the mixed-to-order drug is an FDA-approved prescription drug. - The following diabetic supplies: insulin, diabetic test strips, control solution for glucometers, disposable syringes and needles, lancets, and lancet devices. - Prescription and non-prescription (over-the-counter) preventive healthcare services and supplies, including immunizations.
+You must have a prescription for over-the-counter preventive healthcare services and supplies in order for the Fund to pay for these supplies. - Vitamins. - Hormone therapy as long as the hormones are FDA approved and only available by prescription.
 Prior authorization is required for certain hormone therapy.
 Hormone therapy for individuals with gender dysphoria is not subject to an age restriction; however, the prior authorization process for individuals under age 18 will include an additional requirement that the treating physician have documentation showing sexual maturity of Tanner stage 2 or more.

-• Certain over-the-counter (OTC) drugs, as long as you have a prescription, and as long as you get the drug at the UNITE HERE HEALTH - Health Center or the free pharmacies.
+• Over-the-counter drugs obtainable with a prescription and available at the Atlantic City UNITE HERE HEALTH-Health Center.